AskClaireGuiot/Exercise-6---Final-assignment/README.md

 ## Objectives

-Design and build the homepage and one other page of your choice for the 2025 Comox Valley Band & Choir Festival website, based on the content provided in the printed brochure provided in class.
+Design and build the homepage and one other page of your choice for the 2025 Comox Valley Band & Choir Festival website.
+The website will be based on the printed brochure provided in class.

 ## Process
 **Step 1: Plan what you will build**
   1. Make sure you fully understand the assignment and the content
+  2. Choose the pages you will build
-  2. Map out or sketch the content for each page.
-Plan what the content you will include in each content block and what your CSS naming strategy might be.
+  3. Map out or sketch the content for each page.
+Plan what the content you will include in each content block and what your CSS naming strategy will be.

 **Step 2: Build the HTML**

 Write semantic mobile-first HTML for both pages.
 Don’t include any divs or classes.

 **Step 3: Style the pages**